archity/archity.github.io/README.md

 In my free time, I enjoy drawing/sketching.
 [Here](https://www.instagram.com/architydraws/) is the link to my drawings/artwork.

 # Experience
-[Deatiled list](./Experience.md) of all my internships and experience.
+[Detailed list](./Experience.md) of all my internships and experiences.

 # Research Projects